 - (c) Release by Consent or Stipulation; Order of Court or Clerk; Costs.
 Any vessel, cargo, or other property in the custody of the marshal or other person or organization having the warrant may be released forthwith upon the marshal's acceptance and approval of a stipulation, bond, or other security, signed by the party on whose behalf the property is detained or the party's attorney and expressly authorizing such release, if all costs and charges of the court and its officers shall have first been paid.
-Otherwise no property in the custody of the marshal, other person or organization having the warrant, or other officer of the court shall be released without an order of the court; but such order may be entered as of course by the clerk, upon the giving of approved security as provided by law and these rules, or upon the dismissal or discontinuance of the action; but the marshal or other person or organization having the warrant shall not deliver any property so released until the costs and charges of the officers of the court shall first - (d) Possessory, Petitory, and Partition Actions.
+Otherwise no property in the custody of the marshal, other person or organization having the warrant, or other officer of the court shall be released without an order of the court; but such order may be entered as of course by the clerk, upon the giving of approved security as provided by law and these rules, or upon the dismissal or discontinuance of the action; but the marshal or other person or organization having the warrant shall not deliver any property so released until the costs and charges of the officers of the court shall first have been paid. - (d) Possessory, Petitory, and Partition Actions.
 The foregoing provisions of this subdivision (5) do not apply to petitory, possessory, and partition actions.
 In such cases the property arrested shall be released only by order of the court, on such terms and conditions and on the giving of such security as the court may require. - (6) REDUCTION OR IMPAIRMENT OF SECURITY.
 Whenever security is taken the court may, on motion and hearing, for good cause shown, reduce the amount of security given; and if the surety shall be or become insufficient, new or additional sureties may be required on motion and hearing. - (7) SECURITY ON COUNTERCLAIM. - (a) When a person who has given security for damages in the original action asserts a counterclaim that arises from the transaction or occurrence that is the subject of the original action, a plaintiff for whose benefit the security has been given must give security for damages demanded in the counterclaim unless the court, for cause shown, directs otherwise.
-Proceedings on the original claim must be stayed until this security is given, unless the court directs otherwise. - (b) The plaintiff is required to give security under Rule E(7)(a) when the United States or its corporate instrumentality counterclaims and would have been required to give security to respond in damages if a private party but is relieved by law from giving security.
+Proceedings on the original claim must be stayed until this security is given, unless the court directs otherwise.